Updated: Mar 11

-Chinatowns in the United States have served as a pinnacle of social life and civic participation for Chinese immigrants since the 1850s, when economic prospects abroad and political upheaval at home quickly brought tens of thousands of Chinese to America.
-Faced with the cruel realities of racial animosity and very limited economic opportunity, Chinatowns became the only avenue through which America’s Chinese population could fully foster a sense of community and culture.
-This foundation set the stage for the evolution of small businesses in what was to become Asian America, and the subsequent permeation of social and economic hardships all the way up to the current COVID-19 crisis.
+American Chinatowns have served as a pinnacle of social life and civic participation for Chinese immigrants since the 1850s, when economic prospects abroad and political upheaval at home quickly brought tens of thousands of Chinese to America.
+Faced with racial animosity and limited opportunity, Chinatowns quickly became the only avenue through which America’s Chinese population could foster a sense of culture and belonging.
+This foundation gave way to the small businesses and communities that would make up Asian America—and the permeation of social and economic exclusion that set the stage for the chaos of COVID-19.

 Navigating the murky waters between the divisive Black and White racial binary, Chinese and other Asian Americans’ hardships were rendered largely invisible in public discourse during the mid-20th century Cold War era.
-Neoconservative leaders and policymakers, desperate to refute accusations of racism abroad and civil unrest at home, held up Asian Americans’ successes as proof of American democracy and “race-neutrality,” effectively conflating Chinese and other Asian Americans within the same racialized group for the first time.
-The fabrication of the “model minority” myth and its propagation during the peak of the Civil Rights Movement not only functioned to blame Black Americans for their continued hardships in contrast, but also effectively masked the economic and political struggles of nearly all Asian American ethnic groups, especially today.
+Neoconservative leaders and policymakers, desperate to refute accusations of racism abroad and civil unrest at home, held up Asian Americans’ successes as proof of American democracy and “race-neutrality,” effectively conflating Chinese and all other Asian Americans as a single racial group for the first time.
+The fabrication of the “model minority” myth and its propagation during the peak of the Civil Rights Movement not only functioned to blame Black Americans for their continued hardships in contrast, but also effectively masked the economic and political struggles of nearly all Asian American ethnic groups, even today.

 Unchallenged racial stereotypes have ultimately led to an unprecedented struggle within Asian American communities during the COVID-19 pandemic.
 Asian-owned small businesses, especially restaurants, are struggling immensely at the intersection of unemployment, lack of government assistance, social animosity and racial violence.
-As early as April 2020, hardly a month into the United States’ Coronavirus lockdown, the National Republican Senatorial Committee distributed a memo to GOP candidates advising on strategically and “aggressively attacking China” on all related concerns (Isenstadt, 2020).
-President Trump’s virulent scapegoating of the crisis onto the “Wuhan virus” in public discourse has led to a tremendous spike in Asian Americans’ experiences of hostility, harassment and even violence in public spaces, particularly public transit (Vazquez, 2020).
+As early as April 2020, hardly a month into the lockdown, the National Republican Senatorial Committee distributed a memo advising GOP candidates to strategically and “aggressively attack China” on all related concerns.
+President Trump’s virulent scapegoating of the crisis onto the “Wuhan virus” in public discourse has led to a tremendous spike in Asian Americans’ experiences of hostility, harassment and even violence in public spaces, particularly public transit.
 Xenophobic stigma, in addition to the exponential loss of revenue and the systematic lack of federal assistance, has been nothing short of detrimental to Asian-run small businesses.

-Increasingly overrepresented in small business, particularly restaurant ownership (U.S. Census Bureau, 2016), as well as the primary victims of related xenophobic discrimination, Asian Americans have suffered tremendously in the wake of COVID-19 in ways unique from other racialized groups in the U.S. A recent report conducted by researchers from several UCLA-affiliated organizations, including the UCLA Center for Neighborhood Knowledge and the UCLA Asian American Studies Center, unveils the disparate impacts of COVID-19 on Asian American employment and labor, particularly as seen in New York and California.
+As victims of xenophobic discrimination increasingly overrepresented in small business, particularly restaurant ownership, Asian Americans have suffered tremendously in the wake of COVID-19 in ways unique from other racialized groups in the US.
+A recent report conducted by researchers from several UCLA-affiliated organizations, including the UCLA Center for Neighborhood Knowledge and the UCLA Asian American Studies Center, unveils the disparate impacts of COVID-19 on Asian American employment and labor, particularly in New York and California.

-Based on the hundreds of thousands of Asian-run businesses shut down by the public health crisis between February and April this year, the authors of the study reported a national decline of Asian American small business as high as 28%, compared with a White decline of 17%.
+With hundreds of thousands of Asian-run businesses shut down by the public health crisis between February and April 2020, the authors of the study reported a national decline of Asian American small business as high as 28%, compared with a White decline of 17%.
 Additionally, by May 2020, researchers found that the unemployment rate of Asian Americans during the pandemic had reached 15%, compared with 12% for Whites.
 By mid-April, Asian Americans accounted for 14% of the unemployment claims filed in New York State, despite comprising only 9% of the state’s workforce.
-The economic recession has also had a particularly detrimental impact on disadvantaged Asian Americans.
-According to UCLA researchers, 83% of California’s Asian American labor force with a high-school education filed unemployment claims, compared to only “37% for the rest of the California labor force with the same level of education” (De La Cruz-Viesca, 2020).
+The economic recession has also had a particularly detrimental impact on disadvantaged Asian Americans—according to UCLA researchers, 83% of California’s Asian American labor force with a high school education filed unemployment claims, compared with only “37% for the rest of the California labor force with the same level of education.”

 Currently, the wreckage of COVID-19 is an unmitigated disaster for Asian-run businesses, particularly low-income Asian American small businesses in the service sector.
-Now, more than ever, Asian America is suffering the consequences of systemic neglect at the hands of the American federal and state governments.
+Asian America is suffering the consequences of systemic neglect at the hands of the American federal and state governments.
 Levels of economic downfall and anti-Asian sentiment, unprecedented since the 1800s, urgently call on American policy to hold true to the declaration of equal protection for all under the law.
 Regardless of the nature of intent, the basing of need on racialization over reality violates the foundations of the American Creed and serves to systemically divest essential resources from those most in need.
-Now, more than ever, the democracy desired by the American people cannot be achieved until economic, social and political equality is administered to all, both in practice and in policy.
+Now, more than ever, American democracy cannot be fully realized until economic, social and political equity is administered to all—both in practice and in policy.

 Asian American Advocacy Fund.
 “Asian-Owned Small Businesses & COVID-19.”
 2020.